How to Teach Perspective

 • Josh Funk’s “It’s Not…” series (It’s Not Jack and the Beanstalk, It’s Not Hansel and Gretel, etc.)

-These stories flip the script—and the kids LOVE them.
+These stories flip the script, and the students LOVE them.
 Bonus: Josh Funk’s website even has printable coloring pages.
-Shrink ’em down, add writing space, and BAM—instant literacy center.
+Shrink ’em down, add writing space, and BAM, instant literacy center.

 The Wolf Story